History of tea in India: Tea and independence

+Separate time zone

 Tea gardens in Assam do not follow the Indian Standard Time (IST), which is the time observed throughout India and Sri Lanka.
 The local time in Assam's tea gardens, known as "Tea Garden Time" or Bagantime, is an hour ahead of the IST.
 The system was introduced during British days because of the early sunrise in this part of the country.

-By and large, the system has subsequently been successful in increasing the productivity of tea garden workers as they save on daylight by finishing the work during daytime, and vice versa.
-Working time for tea labourers in the gardens is generally between 9 a.m.
+By and large, the system has subsequently been successful in increasing the productivity of tea garden workers as they save on daylight by finishing the work during the daytime, and vice versa.
+Working time for tea laborers in the gardens is generally between 9 a.m.
 (IST 8 a.m.) to 5 p.m.
 (IST 4 p.m.)
 It may vary slightly from garden to garden.

 Film maker Jahnu Barua has been campaigning for a separate time zone for the north-east region.

 In popular culture

-Sagina Mahato, a 1970 Bengali film, directed by Tapan Sinha, deals with labour rights in the tea plantations in the Northeast during the British Raj.
+Sagina Mahato, a 1970 Bengali film, directed by Tapan Sinha, deals with labor rights in the tea plantations in the Northeast during the British Raj.

 Paradesi (English: Vagabond) is a 2013 Indian Tamil drama film written and directed by Bala.
 The film is based on real-life incidents that took place before independence in the 1930s, especially in southern tea estates.